Mike Rosen: Biography

 Rosen was born in Brooklyn, New York, on December 5, 1944.
-He grew up in New York and has lived in Colorado for more than 30 years.
+He grew up in New York and has lived in Colorado for over 50 years.
 He earned an MBA degree from the University of Denver and has worked as a corporate finance executive at Samsonite and Beatrice Foods.
 A veteran of the U.S. Army, Rosen served as Special Assistant for Financial Management to the Assistant Secretary of the Navy at The Pentagon.
 He is divorced and has two grown children.

 On February 2, 2009 it was reported that Rosen had lost a "seven-figure sum" of his retirement savings from investing with Agile Group, a Boulder, Colorado investment firm that Rosen had run ads for on the air, and that unknown to Rosen at the time was acting as a feeder fund for Bernard Madoff.
 Rosen devoted the first full hour of his February 3, 2009 radio show to this topic.